Issue(s): Avengers #332, Avengers #333

 Thor's absence was probably meant to relate to the events of Thor #431-433, but that's not specifically stated (it's only said that the Avengers haven't been able to reach Thor for "days").
 And since beardless Thor appears in Amazing Spider-Man #348, Thor #431-433 must not be happening yet.

-According to a footnote, when Dr. Doom is posing as Iron Man, there's a reference to Iron Man #268.
+When Dr. Doom is posing as Iron Man, there's a footnoted reference to Iron Man #268.
 I'll assume that Iron Man isn't available at this time due to those issues.

 It's also worth noting that at this point it's definitely the case that the Avengers are operating out of a new headquarters, not just the subbasement remnants of the old one.
 That doesn't mean that the new mansion couldn't have been completed prior to the party, but any appearances after these issues shouldn't show them still using the basement exclusively (it's often vague enough that it doesn't really matter either way).